-Event monitoring is a painless way to record your heartbeat away from your doctor’s office.
-It is a small, battery-operated electrocardiogram (ECG) that you carry with you.
-Event monitoring records your heartbeat for your doctor to review at a later time.
-The event monitor lets you record your irregular heartbeat or other symptoms as you feel them.
-Some event monitors have technology that detect and record irregular heart rhythms, regardless of symptoms.
-Wireless monitors allow data to be sent immediately to your doctor's office after an event is recorded.
+Event monitoring is a painless way to record your heartbeat.
+You can do this at home or another place away from your healthcare provider’s office.
+The monitor is a small electrocardiogram (ECG) that you carry with you.
+It runs on batteries.
+Event monitoring records your heart rhythm for your healthcare provider to review at a later time.
+The event monitor lets you record your heart rhythm as you feel symptoms.
+Some event monitors can detect and record irregular heart rhythms in real time, with or without symptoms.
+Wireless monitors allow data to be sent to your provider's office for evaluation right away after an event is recorded.
 You may carry this monitor for days or weeks.
-You can receive your heart monitor in a hospital, test center, or doctor’s office.
+You can get your heart monitor in a hospital, test center, or healthcare provider’s office.

 Stay away from electric blankets, magnets, metal detectors, and high-voltage areas such as power lines.
 They may affect the recording.

-After your doctor shows you how to use your event monitor, wear it as instructed all the time.
-When you feel a symptom, activate the monitor by pressing the designated button.
-Be sure to keep a diary and record symptoms in detail, including the time and date.
-Depending on the type of monitor, you may need to change the batteries every one to two days.
+Your healthcare provider will show you how to use your event monitor.
+Wear it as instructed all the time.
+When you feel a symptom, turn on the monitor by pressing a button.
+Your provider will tell you how to do this.
+Be sure to keep a diary.
+Write down symptoms in detail.
+Include the time and date.
+Depending on the type of monitor, you may need to change the batteries every 1 to 2 days.

 Write in the time of day for each entry you make.

-Note each change in activity, including when you take medicine.
+Note each change in activity.
+This includes when you take medicine.